 Here, we share ten tips for new bloggers on things you should do when you are just getting started with your blogging career.

 The right writing sample is key to winning business.
 Every potential customer is going to want to see samples of your work.
 Make sure you have a writing sample that is relevant to the topics you would be writing about for each customer.
 For example, if you want to write about health and wellness, you need to have samples of writing that apply.
-Customers want to know that you can speak effectively on the topic(s) they are interested in.
+Customers want to know that you can write and speak effectively on the topic(s) they are interested in.

 Build an online portfolio.
 Your new resume is the writing you have done–showcase it!
 Having an online compilation of this work organized by subject and linking to the published version online is extremely important if your wish is to work with more customers, and with reputable customers.
 Few customers are willing to take a risk on someone who doesn’t appear to be an experienced writer.

 Find multiple customers.
 If you seek to make a living at blogging, it’s important not to put all of your eggs in one basket (unless that basket is extremely reliable and strong).
 So find additional sources for work so that you have a steady stream of work and thus a more reliable and consistent income.